Signal from Structure: Exploiting Submodular Upper Bounds in Generative Flow Networks: Related Works

 \section{Related Works}

 \paragraph{Optimism in the Face of Uncertainty} Our work relies on learning from upper bounds on the reward of unobserved objects (i.e. an optimistic estimate).
 As such, there is a deep connection with the \emph{Optimism in the Face of Uncertainty} (OFU) principle, which states that when uncertain about the value of an object, one should assume the best case scenario.
 OFU is commonly used in bandits such as the Upper Confidence Bound (UCB) family of algorithms~\citep{auerFinitetimeAnalysisMultiarmed2002, liContextualbanditApproachPersonalized2010, zhouNeuralContextualBandits2020}.

-This principle has been quite successful in dealing with the \emph{exploration-exploitation tradeoff} that sequential decision making problems often face.
-UCB-style mechanisms are extensible to reinforcement learning~\citep{auerLogarithmicOnlineRegret2006,brafmanRMAXGeneralPolynomial2002,azarMinimaxRegretBounds2017,dannUnifyingPACRegret2017} and GFNs~\citep{bengioGFlowNetFoundations2023, jainBiologicalSequenceDesign2022}.
-However, in the GFN literature, the impact of using upper bounds as a learning signal remains unstudied.
+\paragraph{Efficient GFNs} Efficiency in GFNs has been studied from two main angles.
+The first focuses on being efficient w.r.t. queries to the reward function, by optimizing which candidate should be evaluated~\cite{zhu2023sample, kim2024genetic}.
+The other approach is to leverage assumptions on the reward, such as differentiability~\citep{liu2025efficient}, to improve the learning signal provided to the GFN.
+Our work exploits how the reward is structured, but the efficiency arises from generating multiple learning signals from gathered observations.

 \paragraph{Improving GFN Exploration} Many works have focused on improving the exploration mechanisms in GFNs.
 Some, such as Generative Augmented Flow Networks~\citep{panGenerativeAugmentedFlow2022} and Sibling-Augmented GFNs~\citep{madanImprovingExplorationSibling2024} implement intrinsic motivation as an exploration mechanism.
 Local Search GFNs~\citep{kimLocalSearchGFlowNets2023} instead integrate a local search heuristic that backtracks from generated objects to find nearby improvements to candidate solutions.
 Finally, Thompson Sampling has been studied as a mechanism to guide exploration in GFNs~\citep{rector-brooksThompsonSamplingImproved2023a}.
 The approaches attempting to improve exploration should be seen as complementary to our work, as they are compatible.
 However, specifying a reward structure allows us to provide theoretical analyses which pave the way towards problem dependent data-efficiency and exploration mechanisms.